All financial figures are approximate and in Canadian dollars unless otherwise noted

 TC Energy's common shares trade on the Toronto (TSX) and New York (NYSE) stock exchanges under the symbol TRP.
 To learn more, visit us at TCEnergy.com.

 Forward-Looking Statements and Information

-This document contains certain forward-looking statements and information that are based on Pembina's current expectations, estimates, projections and assumptions in light of its experience and its perception of historical trends.
-In some cases, forward-looking statements and information can be identified by terminology such as "plan", "expand", "expect", "will", "to be", "estimate", "target", "schedule", "generate" and similar expressions suggesting future events or future performance.
+This document contains certain forward-looking statements and forward-looking information (collectively, "forward-looking statements"), including forward-looking statements within the meaning of the "safe harbor" provisions of applicable securities legislation, that are based on Pembina's current expectations, estimates, projections and assumptions in light of its experience and its perception of historical trends.
+In some cases, forward-looking statements can be identified by terminology such as "expects", "will", "would", "anticipates", "plans", "estimates", "develop", "intends", "potential", "continue", "could", "create", and similar expressions suggesting future events or future performance.